adct-the-experimenter/binaural-audio-editor/README.md

   Click on browse button near audio track to load sound into the track.

-  Can only edit 1 soundproducer at a time for now.
-Issues with adding and removing soundproducer tracks will be fixed soon.
+# Important note: Only create and edit 1 soundproducer for now due to a bug that crashes the program!

   Like OpenAL and OpenGL, the application uses a right handed coordinate system to move listener and sound producers,